 “Continue earnestly in prayer, being vigilant in it with thanksgiving.”

-Thanksgiving is a recurring theme in this epistle (1:3,12; 2:7;3:15,17; 4:2):
+“Thanksgiving” is a recurring theme in this epistle (Co 1:3,12; 2:7;3:15,17; 4:2):

-1:3: ” We give thanks to the God and Father of our Lord Jesus Christ, praying always for you.”
+1:3,” We give thanks to the God and Father of our Lord Jesus Christ, praying always for you.”

-1:12: “Giving thanks to the Father who has qualified us to be partakers of the inheritance of the saints in the light.”
+1:12, “Giving thanks to the Father who has qualified us to be partakers of the inheritance of the saints in the light.”

-2:7: “Rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.”
+2:7, “Rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.”

-3:15: “And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.”
+3:15, “And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.”

-3:17: “And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”
+3:17, “And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”

-Thanksgiving is expression of joy Godward.
-It is a statement of appreciation to God.
-If we accept God’s blessing as a matter of course it will dry up our spiritual life.
+The Greek indicates that thanksgiving is associated with being awake to spiritual things.
+If we are watchful in prayer, thanksgiving will follow.
+Thanksgiving is an expression of joy Godward.
+It is a statement of appreciation toward Him.
+If we accept God’s blessing as a matter of course, it will dry up our spiritual life.

-Ephesians 5:20: “Giving thanks always for all things to God the Father in the name of our Lord Jesus Christ.”
+Ephesians 5:20, “Giving thanks always for all things to God the Father in the name of our Lord Jesus Christ.”

-I Thessalonians 5:18: “In everything give thanks; for this is the will of God in Christ Jesus for you.”
+1 Thessalonians 5:18, “In everything give thanks; for this is the will of God in Christ Jesus for you.”